Wang Weizhong

-Wang Weizhong (王伟中; born March 1962) is a Chinese politician, and current deputy party secretary and governor of Guangdong.
-A graduate of Tsinghua University, Wang rose through the ranks in the working for the Ministry of Science and Technology.
-He previously served as Party chief of Taiyuan.
+Wang Weizhong (王伟中; born March 1962) is a Chinese politician currently serving as Party Secretary of Inner Mongolia.
+A graduate of Tsinghua University, Wang rose through the ranks working for the Ministry of Science and Technology.
+He previously served as the Party Secretary of Taiyuan, Shenzhen and Governor of Guangdong Province.

 Biography

 Wang is a native of Shuozhou, Shanxi province.
 In September 1984, he graduated from the department of hydraulic engineering at Tsinghua University.
 In April 1987, he earned a master's degree.
 He spent much of the next decade working for the ministry overseeing water resources.
 In August 1991 he was transferred to the National Science Commission (the later Ministry of Science and Technology) to work on matters related to the environment.

 In August 1994, Wang entered the ecology division of the National Science Commission.
 In July 1998, he was made head of the China 21st Century Agenda Management Center (中国21世纪议程管理中心) and the head of the Life Science Technology Development Center.
 In March 2006, he was named head of the finance department at the Ministry of Science and Technology.
 In April 2010, he was promoted to Vice Minister of Science and Technology.